mui/mui-x/docs/data/data-grid/components/components.md

 >
 ```

-This demo below shows how to use the `slotProps` prop and module augmentation to pass a new prop `status` to `footer` slot.
+This demo below shows how to use the `slotProps` prop and module augmentation to pass a new prop `status` to the `footer` slot.

 {{"demo": "CustomFooter.js", "bg": "inline"}}